 - carry out design research to support their practical work.

 The language of instruction in the Master’s Programme in Creative Sustainability - Master of Arts is English.

 CS studies prepare the students to work as sustainability experts in organizations that have a strategic view on transformation towards sustainability.
 These include the private and public sectors as well as a wide range of NGO´s.
 The student can develop expertise in different professional profiles which vary from research skills to the practical skills of management, leadership and design in different environments.

 Design confronts new challenges in innovating for sustainable development.
-The CS programme teaches skills to meet these challenges through specialization and interdisciplinary work, while students simultaneously fulfill criteria for professional design.
-Graduates from CS programme are attractive targets for progressive local and international employers as well as prepared for independent entrepreneurial activity.
+The CS programme teaches skills to meet these challenges through specialization and interdisciplinary work, while students simultaneously fulfil criteria for professional design.
+Graduates from the CS programme are attractive targets for progressive local and international employers as well as prepared for independent entrepreneurial activity.

 Content of the studies